torsor-io/torsor-io/src/components/blog/posts/teleportation.md

 ---

 **Introduction.** Teleportation is cool.
-You can transfer a copy of *War and Peace* between galaxies, instantaneously, without breaking any laws—at least, of physics.
-The catch is teleported data is encoded, and to decode it, you need to send information which travels at the comparative snail's pace of $c$.
+You can transfer a copy of *War and Peace* between galaxies, instantaneously, without breaking any laws (of physics, at least).
+The catch is that teleported data is encoded, and to decode it, you need to send information which travels at the comparative snail's pace of $c$.
 But why does it work?